developer0hye/Genetic-Piecewise-Linear-Approximation/README.md

 ### Limitations of PLA

-Obviously, a function can be approximated perfectly using PLA, if we use an infinite number of linear pieces to fit the curve with an infinite memory.
+Obviously, a function can be approximated almost perfectly using PLA, if we use an infinite number of linear pieces to fit the curve with an infinite memory.

 However, the memory is finite.

-So, it is important to decide **the number of linear pieces** and **the boundary value of each pieces**.
+So, it is important to decide **the number of linear pieces** and **the boundary of each piece** for practical use.